Crassula ammophila Toelken

-Crassula ammophila is a sparingly branched succulent shrub with brittle branches and fleshy, grey-green to greyish-brown leaves, all densely covered with coarse recurved hairs.
+Crassula ammophila is a sparingly branched succulent shrub with brittle branches and thick fleshy grey-green to greyish-brown leaves, all densely covered with coarse recurved hairs.
 It grows up to 32 inches (80 cm) tall, sometimes climbing into the surrounding vegetation.
-Leaves are opposite, inversely lance-shaped, with the upper face flat to slightly convex, and convex lower face.
+The opposite eaves are inversely lance-shaped, with the upper face flat to slightly convex and a convex lower face.
 They are up to 0.6 inches (1.5 cm) long and up to 0.15 inches (0.4 cm) wide.
-Flowers are tubular, cream-colored, and appear in spring in globular heads on short, hairy stems.
+Flowers are tubular, cream-colored, and appear in globular heads on short, hairy stems in spring.

-The specific epithet "ammophila" derives from the Greek words "ámmos," meaning "sand" and "philos," meaning "beloved or loving," and refers to the natural environment of the species that grows in scrub vegetation of the coastal sandveld.
+The specific epithet "ammophila" derives from the Greek words "ámmos," meaning "sand," and "philos," meaning "beloved or loving," and refers to the natural environment of this species that grows in the scrub vegetation of the coastal sandveld.

 How to Grow and Care for Crassula ammophila

 Light: Crassulas prefer full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plants.
 Most Crassulas can be grown indoors if given enough light.
 Place your C. ammophila in a southern window where it receives at least 6 hours of direct sunlight.

 Soil: These succulents are not particular about soil pH but require very porous soil with excellent drainage.
 Use commercial potting soil mixes designated for use with succulents or mix your own.